The Difference Between Symmetrical And Asymmetrical Car Lifts

 Disadvantages to keep in mind

 A few disadvantages exist for shops considering asymmetrical car lifts.
-For one, these lifts can pose issues for vehicles with short wheelbases.
+Landmark Tools notes that these lifts can specifically pose issues for vehicles with short wheelbases.

 Understanding the super symmetrical lift

 A more contemporary lift system design, the super symmetrical car lift combines symmetrical and asymmetrical car lift functions to create a flexible car lift solution.
-The three-stage front arms and two-stage rear arms of these lifts can be set up to run parallel from one another.
+Landmark Tools details the design and functionality of this unique lift, noting that its three-stage front arms and two-stage rear arms can be set up to run parallel.

-On super symmetric lifts, the front arms can’t completely twist toward the back of the vehicle, in contrast to the front asymmetric arms.
+Landmark Tools describes the functionality of a super symmetric car lift.
 The front arms can, however, be folded down to fit (small automobiles) or fully extended to match the length of the rear arms when lifting vehicles with longer wheelbases thanks to the three-stage setup design.
 However, it is hardly the most common type of two-post car lift.

 Closing thoughts